aathn/mvk18/docs/source/solution.rst

 In short, the product takes input from the antennas and will, if an airplane is visible, produce a video stream.

+The following link demonstrates the product in action: `<https://youtu.be/s-X5VY6oqHE>`_

 Before running the software the Flightradar24 administrator configures the stream settings of the device, and the user manually enters the compass angle that the camera is facing, as well as bounds that define